Higher Council for Youth

 Program Design (Initiative Agenda):

-Covers expressing youth needs and enhancing their roles across fields.
-Identifying Partners:
+- Covers expressing youth needs and enhancing their roles across fields.

 Organizational Committee Structure: